 In this case, the access links are configured as ODU Link, as described in section 3.1.1 above.

-As described in section XYZ of [TNBI-UseCases], the MDSC needs to setup an ODU2 trail, supporting an IP link, between C-R1 and C-R3.
+As described in section 3.3.1 of [TNBI-UseCases], the MDSC needs to setup an ODU2 trail, supporting an IP link, between C-R1 and C-R3.

-From the topology information described in section 3.1.1 above, the MDSC can know that C-R1 is attached to the access link terminating on S3-1-LTP in the ODU Topology and that C-R3 is attached to the access link terminating on S6-2-LTP in the ODU Topology.
+From the topology information described in section 3.1.1 above, the MDSC can know that C-R1 is attached to the access link terminating on S3-1 LTP in the ODU Topology and that C-R3 is attached to the access link terminating on S6-2 LTP in the ODU Topology.

-Based on the assumption (to be added), MDSC would then request Transport PNC to setup an ODU2 (Transit Segment) Tunnel between S3-1 and S6-2 LTPs:
+Based on the assumption 1) in section 1.2, MDSC would then request Transport PNC to setup an ODU2 (Transit Segment) Tunnel between S3-1 and S6-2 LTPs:

 Source and Destination TTP are not specified (since it is a Transit Tunnel)